MFR6340/theenglishextension.org/team.md

 # Team Members

 **Megan Farnsworth Rabil**
 Megan has a M.Ed.
 Language and Literacy from Harvard, a M.Ed. in Elementary Education from UCLA, and a BA in Classical Studies.
 She taught primary school and was a Curriculum Coordinator in Burbank, California.
 She has also been an Education Officer for the Massachusetts Department of Education and an Education Policy Analyst in Washington DC.
-She lives in Baar (ZG) and her five children are current enrolled in five different Swiss schools from primary to university.
+She lives in Baar (ZG) with her five children who are all currently enrolled in five different Swiss schools from primary to university.

 **Theresa Jäger**
 Theresa lives in Rotkreuz  (ZG )with her husband and 2 children.
 She holds a BEd, Diploma as a Primary Teacher from New Zealand as well as CELTA Certification.
 She is a private English tutor and has taught all levels of primary school in New Zealand, the UK (both private & public), & Switzerland (Four Forest & International School of Zug & Luzern).